-Ardverikie offers an ideal holiday location for outdoor pursuits like fishing, hiking, mountain climbing and photography.
 Guests staying in our self catering holiday cottages and houses have access to all these outdoor activities.
-If you'd like to visit the estate but are not staying as a guest, please contact us for more information about gaining access onto the estate.
+If you’d like to visit the Estate but are not staying as a guest, please contact us for more information about gaining access onto the Estate.

-Ardverikie offers photographers spectacular scenery like the waterfalls, which have been featured in various films and television programmes.
+Ardverikie offers photographers spectacular scenery, such as the nearby Pattack Falls, which have been featured in various films and television programmes.

 The Ardverikie Wall, a 620 feet (186 metre), graded Severe – (French grade 4) wall, overlooking the Lochan na h-Earba will appeal to experienced rock climbers.
 More Information

 Visitors to Ardverikie will have ample opportunity for bird watching.
 Birds found on the estate include Golden Eagle, Buzzard, various songbirds, Greylag Geese, Owls, Swans, Ospreys, Merganzer, Grouse, Partridge and Pheasant and very occasionally Capercaillie.

 During the winter months – November to end of March and with prior arrangement through the estate office, tenants may go out with a stalker to feed the stags on the hill.

 During the fishing season, holiday guests are welcome to fish for Brown Trout on the Lochan na h’Earba and for Brown Trout, Arctic Char, Ferox Trout and Pike on Loch Laggan.

 An 11 1/4 pound Ferox Trout and a Pike of 18 1/2 pounds have been caught in the Loch Laggan.

 Loch Laggan has a beautiful sandy beach – the largest natural inland beach in Europe and guests may swim in the loch.
 The beach is close to all the holiday houses.